bagustris/VIM101/cheatsheet/vimcheat.md

 `:%s/old/new/gc	Replace` all occurences with confirmation
 `cw` change word
 `ciw` change inner word:
  - Put the cursor on foo.
  - Press * to search for the next occurrence.
  - Type ciw (change inner word) then bar then press Escape.
  - Press n (move to next occurrence) then .

-Cut/copy-paste interactively:
+Cut/copy-paste interactively (Visual Mode):
  - press v to begin,
  - V to select whole line, Ctrl-v/Ctrl-q to select block
  - move cursor by pressing arrow key
+ - press d to cut, or y to copy
+ - press p to paste after current line

 ## Comment
 - press Esc/Ctrl-c (to leave editing or other mode)
 - hit ctrl+v (visual block mode)